The Elder Scrolls IV: Oblivion Remastered: Development and release

 The Elder Scrolls IV: Oblivion Remastered was co-developed by Virtuos' Paris studio and Bethesda Game Studios.
 Both studios began development of the remaster in 2021.
 The developers used Unreal Engine 5 to enhance the visuals, while relying on the Gamebryo engine for the core to enhance elements like physics and combat.
 Initial indications of the remaster emerged in September 2023, when internal Microsoft documents (dated 2020) disclosed during the Federal Trade Commission v.
 Microsoft case referenced, among other unannounced titles, an "Oblivion Remaster" slated for release in the 2022 fiscal year.

 Further speculation arose in April 2025 following the discovery of in-game images and promotional materials on Virtuos' website, which were subsequently shared online.
 The images, found through an accessible WordPress file repository, showed recognizable themes such as the player's first view of the outside world upon leaving the tutorial quest, the Imperial City and its surroundings, and several other highlights.
 On April 21, 2025, Bethesda confirmed the remaster's existence by announcing a livestream scheduled for the following day, when the game was released for Windows through Steam, PlayStation 5, and Xbox Series X/S, in addition to day-one availability on the Xbox Game Pass.
 The live announcement on YouTube was watched by more than 600,000 people.
 On July 14, The Game Collection (an online video game retailer) announced that physical editions for PlayStation 5 and Xbox Series X would release on October 13.
+The remaster is set to release on Nintendo Switch 2 on August 11, 2026.
+The physical Switch 2 version of the title contains the entire game on a cartridge, contrary to Bethesda's comments - which stated that the game would contain a download code only in the box as with the Switch 2 physical releases for the Anniversary Editions of Fallout 4 and The Elder Scrolls V: Skyrim.

+On April 22, 2025, Bethesda stated that the remaster will not officially support modding.
+This was seen as unusual by various news outlets due to the company being generally supportive of the practice, adding extensive mod support to most of their titles, including their previous major release Starfield.
+Despite the lack of official mod support, user-created mods began emerging rapidly after the game's release.